 Dialectical Behavior Therapy (DBT)

-We believe that healing begins when you’re given the tools to accept your present and build a better future.
-Thatโs the heart of dialectical behavior therapy (DBT)โa proven, evidence-based treatment designed to help you navigate intense emotions, manage relationships, and find balance when life feels overwhelming.
+Healing begins when you are given the tools to accept your present and build a better future.
+This idea is the core of dialectical behavior therapy (DBT).
+It is a proven treatment designed to help you handle strong emotions, manage relationships, and find balance when life feels overwhelming.

-DBT promotes two powerful ideas: acceptance and change.
-It teaches you that while some mental health challenges, such as borderline personality disorder or substance use disorders, may feel heavy and consuming, they donโt define who you are.
-Through our comprehensive DBT program, youโll begin to recognize your worth, understand your emotional experiences, and gain the strength to move forward.
+DBT is based on two powerful ideas: acceptance and change.
+You will learn that mental health challenges like borderline personality disorder do not define you, even if they feel heavy.
+In our full DBT program, you will start to see your own worth, understand your feelings, and find the strength to move forward.

-- Group DBT skills training covering core areas: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness
+- Group skills training in mindfulness, emotion regulation, distress tolerance, and social skills

-We believe healing happens when you’re given the tools to understand your emotional experiences and strengthen your relationships.
+We believe healing happens when you are given tools to understand your feelings and improve your relationships.

 We also know how difficult it can be to ask for help.

-Thatโs why we start every journey with compassion and an individualized plan built around your needs.
-You’re not alone and donโt have to face this alone.
+That’s why every journey starts with kindness and a personal plan built for your needs.
+You are not alone, and you do not have to face this by yourself.

 Why Choose a Dialectical Behavioral Therapy Residential Treatment Center?

-While outpatient therapy and IOPs offer excellent support, residential care provides a higher level of structure and accountability.
-At our DBT center in California, you’ll receive round-the-clock support in a safe, nurturing space where you can:
+While outpatient therapy offers good support, residential care provides a more planned and supportive setting.
+Our DBT center in California gives you 24/7 support in a safe, caring space where you can:

-- Step away from daily triggers and stressors
+- Get away from daily triggers and stress

-- Focus fully on your recovery and emotional health
+- Focus completely on your recovery and emotional health

-- Work with licensed therapists or an adolescent psychiatrist
+- Work with licensed therapists or a teen psychiatrist

-- Participate in holistic therapies like horticulture therapy, nutritional therapy, and mindfulness
+- Join in holistic therapies like gardening, nutrition therapy, and mindfulness

-This immersive environment helps you build DBT skills that stick, laying the foundation for long-term treatment outcomes.
+This focused setting helps you build DBT skills that last, creating the foundation for long-term treatment results.

 How DBT Helps: What the Research Says

-A 2024 study published in Behavior Therapy highlights the long-term success and growing evidence behind DBT.
-The study found that DBT has evolved into a gold-standard treatment, particularly for individuals with borderline personality disorder, suicidal behavior, and emotion regulation difficulties.
+A 2024 study in Behavior Therapy shows the long-term success and growing proof for DBT.
+The study found that DBT has become a top-rated treatment, especially for people with borderline personality disorder, suicidal behavior, and trouble managing emotions.

 According to the study, DBT helps clients:

-- Build practical life skills like mindfulness, emotional regulation, and distress tolerance
+- Build useful life skills like mindfulness, emotion control, and distress tolerance

-- Improve interpersonal skills, leading to stronger relationships
+- Improve social skills, which leads to stronger relationships

-- Reduce self-destructive behaviors such as self-harm or substance abuse
+- Lessen harmful behaviors like self-harm or substance abuse

-- Develop a life worth living through structured, supportive therapy
+- Create a life worth living through planned, supportive therapy

 Core DBT Skills You’ll Learn

-Our program is centered around four key skill areas: mindfulness, emotional regulation, interpersonal effectiveness, and distress tolerance.
+Our program focuses on four key skill areas: mindfulness, emotion regulation, social skills, and distress tolerance.

 Mindfulness

-Mindfulness is one of the core DBT skills taught in our comprehensive DBT program at pH Wellness.
-It helps you stay present with your thoughts and physical sensations, without judgment.
-For those struggling with borderline personality disorder, substance use disorders, or other mental health conditions, mindfulness can be a powerful step toward healing.
+Mindfulness is a core skill taught in our full DBT program at pH Wellness.
+It helps you stay in the present moment with your thoughts and feelings, without judgment.
+For those with borderline personality disorder or other mental health issues, mindfulness is a powerful step toward healing.

-Our residential treatment center provides a supportive space to practice mindfulness and connect with your inner strength.
-With the help of our compassionate DBT therapists, youโll learn to respond to life with clarity and calm.
+Our live-in treatment center offers a supportive place to practice mindfulness and find your inner strength.
+Our kind DBT therapists will help you learn to face life with clarity and calm.

 Learning Emotional Regulation in a DBT Program

-Intense emotions can feel overwhelming, especially when you’re facing addiction, personality disorders, or other mental health challenges.
-In dialectical behavior therapy (DBT), youโll learn emotional regulation, one of the core DBT skills that helps you recognize what youโre feeling and respond in healthier ways.
+Strong emotions can feel overwhelming, especially when dealing with addiction or other mental health challenges.
+In DBT, you’ll learn emotion regulation, a core skill that helps you know what you are feeling and respond in healthier ways.

-You donโt have to stay stuck in emotional chaos.
-Weโre here to help you build calm, clarity, and confidenceโone skill at a time.
+You do not have to be stuck in emotional chaos.
+We are here to help you build calm, clarity, and confidence, one skill at a time.

 Interpersonal Effectiveness

-At pH Wellness, youโll practice this skill through skills training, group therapy, and individual therapy, all part of our comprehensive DBT program.
-Youโll learn how to listen with care, communicate with confidence, and repair trust where itโs been lost.
+At pH Wellness, this skill is practiced through group and individual therapy as part of our full DBT program.
+You will learn to listen with care, speak with confidence, and rebuild trust that has been lost.

-Healthy relationships are possible againโand weโll help you build them, step by step.
+Healthy relationships are possible again.
+We will help you build them step-by-step.

 Distress Tolerance

-Life is filled with both joy and pain, and while itโs natural to avoid discomfort, learning how to sit with it is key to recovery.
-Distress tolerance is one of the core DBT skills taught in dialectical behavior therapy (DBT).
-It helps you manage overwhelming emotions without turning to harmful behaviors like self-harm, substance use, or suicidal behavior.
+Life has both joy and pain.
+It is natural to avoid discomfort, but learning to handle it is a key part of recovery.
+Distress tolerance is a core DBT skill that helps you manage strong emotions without using harmful behaviors like self-harm or substance use.

-In our comprehensive DBT program, youโll learn both change and acceptance.
-That includes accepting your current situation without needing to escape it.
-Through individual therapy, skills training, and support from compassionate DBT therapists, youโll begin to understand that pain doesnโt have to control you.
-You can ride out difficult moments without falling back into old patterns.
+In our full DBT program, both change and acceptance are taught.
+This includes accepting your current situation instead of trying to escape it.
+With therapy and support from kind DBT therapists, you will learn that pain does not have to control you.
+Difficult moments can be managed without returning to old habits.

-Whether youโre recovering from addiction, managing mental health conditions, or navigating past trauma, distress tolerance gives you the strength to pause, breathe, and take a healthier next step.
+Whether you are recovering from addiction or navigating past trauma, distress tolerance gives you the strength to pause, breathe, and take a healthier next step.

 The Benefits of DBT in Residential Addiction Treatment

-Stopping substance use is only the beginning.
-True healing comes when you learn how to live differentlyโhow to manage emotions, face difficult situations, and reconnect with yourself and others.
-Thatโs where dialectical behavior therapy (DBT) shines.
-As part of our comprehensive DBT program in a structured residential addiction treatment center, DBT offers more than just short-term reliefโit gives you the tools to build lasting change.
+Stopping substance use is just the start.
+Real healing occurs when you learn to live in a new way by managing emotions and facing difficult situations.
+That’s where DBT shines.
+As part of our full DBT program in a planned live-in addiction treatment center, this therapy offers more than quick relief—it provides tools for lasting change.

 Building Real-Life DBT Skills for Recovery

-Recovery means knowing how to handle what life throws your way.
-Through DBT skills training, you’ll develop practical skills that help you cope with the daily stressors that often lead to relapse.
-These include intense emotions, unhealthy relationships, and overwhelming triggers.
+Recovery means learning how to handle life’s challenges.
+Through DBT skills training, you will develop useful skills to cope with daily stress that can lead to relapse.
+This includes handling strong emotions, unhealthy relationships, and difficult triggers.

-At pH Wellness, we teach these core DBT skills through individual therapy, group skills training, and experiential therapies, so you can practice them in real time.
-From managing emotional regulation to improving interpersonal effectiveness, these skills prepare you for life beyond treatment, where challenges still exist, but your responses change.
+At pH Wellness, these core DBT skills are taught through individual and group therapy, so you can practice them in real time.
+From controlling your emotions to improving social skills, you are prepared for life after treatment.
+Challenges will still exist, but how you respond will be different.

 Promoting Emotional Balance and Long-Term Healing

-For individuals with borderline personality disorder, substance use disorders, or co-occurring disorders, emotional intensity can feel like a storm you canโt escape.
-DBT helps you manage emotions, tolerate distress, and stay groundedโeven in moments of crisis.
-These evidence-based methods support real, internal change.
+For people with borderline personality disorder or substance use disorders, strong emotions can feel like a storm.
+DBT helps you manage these emotions, tolerate distress, and stay grounded during a crisis.
+These proven methods support real, internal change.

-Our DBT program combines elements of behavior therapy, cognitive behavioral therapy (CBT), and commitment therapy to help you identify emotional patterns and replace destructive behaviors with healthy coping tools.
+Our DBT program combines behavior therapy, cognitive behavioral therapy (CBT), and commitment therapy.
+This helps you see emotional patterns and replace harmful behaviors with healthy coping tools.

 Strengthening Relationships and Self-Awareness

-One of the greatest benefits of DBT is its focus on connection.
-You’ll learn how to communicate more effectively, set boundaries, and build healthy relationshipsโall through the practice of interpersonal effectiveness.
-In treatment, we help you explore your emotional responses and emotional experiences in a safe, non-judgmental space, guided by licensed therapists who specialize in DBT skills training groups and experiential exercises.
+A major benefit of DBT is its focus on connection.
+You will learn to communicate better, set boundaries, and build healthy relationships.
+In treatment, you can explore your feelings in a safe space.
+You will be guided by licensed therapists who specialize in DBT skills training groups.

 Sustainable Sobriety, One Skill at a Time

-When you leave treatment, the world doesnโt stop being difficult, but youโll be different.
-Our goal is for you to walk away with the DBT skills, emotional regulation strategies, and self-awareness needed to stay grounded and sober long after your stay at our DBT center ends.
+When you leave treatment, life will still be difficult, but you will be different.
+Our goal is for you to leave with the DBT skills and self-awareness needed to stay sober long after your stay with us ends.

 Who Should Get DBT?